 Fleet Safety International requires all incidents/accidents that have caused injury, occupational illness, loss of product, or damage to property to be reported to the Health and Safety Committee and management.
-An investigation will be conducted to identify the root cause(s) for high-risk incidents and to recommend actions to prevent recurrence.
+An investigation will be conducted by the H&S committee and your peers to identify the root cause(s) for high-risk incidents and to recommend actions to prevent recurrence.